Ales – U.S. Open Beer Championship Categories

 Perceived Hop Aroma & Flavor: Medium-low to medium-high

-Perceived bitterness: Medium-low to medium-high
+Perceived Bitterness: Medium-low to medium-high

 Body: Very low to medium